 The Trans Canada Trail traverses the City of Sudbury.
 Almost at its mid-point is a unique feature at Hnatyshyn Park in the heart of Sudbury.
 This is the Altanka Garden project of the Ukrainian community for all Sudbury citizens developed adjacent to the Ukrainian Seniors’ Centre.

-The Pool and Fountain: The garden holds a beautiful pool fountain which is graced by two bronze cranes- Symbolic of spring in Ukraine.
+The Fountain: The garden holds a beautiful pool fountain which is graced by two bronze cranes- Symbolic of spring in Ukraine.

 Conversational Swing: The unique cedar swing is topped by the characteristic shingled roof element – a unifying structure of the Altanka.